 Isn't that magical?

 Now of course, the Spell does require a grammatically correct sentence.
 And that does involve some additional words around the main word.

 "The science agrees with me!"

 And just like that, the argument is concluded.

-People who think this spell "works" - who use it to avoid debating on real, point-by-point logic - are not scientists.
+When someone uses this spell, they're trying to avoid debating with real, point-by-point logic.
+They're not scientists.
 They're not science-minded.
-Their accusation of unscientific attitudes is pure projection of their own aversion to science.
+Their accusation of "unscientific attitudes" on your part is pure projection of their own aversion to science.

 What Is Science?

 It's the process of looking at reality, reporting what you find... and then looking again.

 Science is an intellectual disposition involving humility, curiosity, open-mindedness, judiciousness, introspection, empiricism, and rationalism.

 These traits are, in fact, built one upon another, much like a physical edifice: